Reverse image search: Pixsy

 Pixsy reverse image search technology detects image matches on the public internet for images uploaded to the Pixsy platform.
 New matches are automatically detected and alerts sent to the user.
 For unauthorized use, Pixsy offers a compensation recovery service for commercial use of the image owners work.
 Pixsy partners with over 25 law firms and attorneys around the world to bring resolution for copyright infringement.
 Pixsy is the strategic image monitoring service for the Flickr platform and users.

 eBay

-eBay ShopBot uses reverse image search to find products by a user uploaded photo. eBay uses a ResNet-50 network for category recognition, image hashes are stored in Google Bigtable; Apache Spark jobs are operated by Google Cloud Dataproc for image hash extraction; and the image ranking service is deployed by Kubernetes.
+eBay ShopBot uses reverse image search to find products by a user uploaded photo. eBay uses a ResNet-50 network for category recognition, image hashes are stored in Google Bigtable; Apache Spark jobs are operated by Google Cloud Platform's Dataproc for image hash extraction; and the image ranking service is deployed by Kubernetes.

 SK Planet

 SK Planet uses reverse image search to find related fashion items on its e-commerce website.
 It developed the vision encoder network based on the TensorFlow inception-v3, with speed of convergence and generalization for production usage.
 A recurrent neural network is used for multi-class classification, and fashion-product region-of interest detection is based on Faster R-CNN.
 SK Planet's reverse image search system is built in less than 100 man-months.